CouldBeThis/usewhat/README.md

 * could be used to make a web interface using a static site generator like `hugo`

-As to the internal structure of the file, I plan on developing it as I go
+As to the internal structure of the file, I plan on developing it as I go, iterating it slightly with each file and then after about a dozen or so, have a good plan as to what is required and what makes sense.

+### querying from the terminal

+At the moment I am thinking of using `ugrep` to do the actual work though that might change.
+There are a few different ways of directly accessing `yaml` files but then there would also be the option of converting them into something else for terminal use.

+## test of concept

 To test this concept, do a set of search and finding tools